 - Many other specialized functions not mentioned here …

 The documentation contains many examples and can be accessed using the

-If you find a problem with the package, first check the Troubleshooting section of the README file.
-If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue at the tracker.
+If you find a problem with the package, first check the Troubleshooting section of the README file on GitHub.
+If the information there does not help resolve the problem, you can ask in the chatroom, email me, or open a new issue in the bug tracker.
 Be sure to include the output of

 IGraphM`Developer`GetInfo in your report.

 For any other type of feedback, just send an email.
 Remember that the project is open to contributions!